 Transferrable: This Business Administration associate degree can also be the start of an affordable and attainable path to a bachelor's degree.
-Spend two years at WMCC, and then spend two more years at any college or university with whom we have agreements, such as Granite State College or Plymouth State University.
+Spend two years at WMCC, and then spend two more years at any college or university with whom we have agreements, such as Granite State College, Plymouth State University, and Southern New Hampshire University.
 Then, spend a lifetime bragging about how smart you are and how much money you saved!